-The Careers Service will continue to offer a full programme of support and activities online throughout the current pandemic - and beyond!
+The Careers Service offers a full programme of support and activities both online and in person.

 See www.careers.ox.ac.uk for details.

 Daily

 Advice appointments: Confidential and impartial one-to-one meetings with a careers adviser held online, on the phone or in person at the Careers Service, with extra sessions hosted in departments and colleges.
 Book in advance on CareerConnect.